Christopher Street station (PATH): History

 The station opened on February 25, 1908, as part of the Hudson and Manhattan Railroad extension between New Jersey and 33rd Street.
-It received a renovation in 1986, during which the station was closed completely for a period of time.
+It received a renovation in 1986, during which the station was closed completely from June 2-September 1, along with the 14th Street station.

 The station has long seen heavy traffic not only from passengers going to Jersey City and Hoboken, but also by Manhattan residents traveling from Greenwich Village to Midtown.
 The nearest subway station, Christopher Street-Stonewall, is two blocks away.
 The already busy station received even more passengers after the September 11, 2001 attacks, which resulted in the destruction of the World Trade Center PATH station.
 With Christopher Street becoming the closest PATH station to New Jersey, it started experiencing serious overcrowding.
 In 2002, Christopher Street station was used by an average of 7,400 people per day, or about 2.701 million per year.
 This was more than twice as many as the 1.314 million passengers that used the station during 2001.
 The Port Authority had to make it an exit-only station during the morning rush hour.

 In 2002, the Port Authority announced plans to build a second entrance at Christopher and Bedford Street (a block and a half east of the current entrance), to ease overcrowding at the station.
 The project would have included a 75 by 25 ft mezzanine, in addition to a staircase.
 The Port Authority would have spent $29.6 million on the project, which also included new entrances at the Ninth Street station.
 Residents expressed concerns that the project would endanger the surrounding neighborhood's fragile historic buildings (through the vibrations that a major construction project would cause) and disrupt business and traffic.
 Local opposition caused the project to be canceled.